 - Financial industry regulations

 Series 7 financial advisors and other practitioners also specialize in building diversified, risk-assessed investment portfolios for their clients.
-Because the Series 7 exam weighs heavily on portfolio building and asset-allocation concepts, it’s best to seek these professionals when considering serious investing or retirement planning decisions.
+Because the Series 7 Exam weighs heavily on portfolio building and asset-allocation concepts, it’s best to seek these professionals when considering serious investing or retirement planning decisions.

-Why is the Series 7 License Important?
+Why Is the Series 7 License Necessary?